George E. Martin: Early life

-George Edward Martin was born in Clinton Iowa on 1 November 1902, the son of Dr. Albert Lewis Martin and Mary Louise (McKee) Martin.
+Martin was born in Clinton, Iowa on 1 November 1902, the son of Dr. Albert Lewis Martin and Mary Louise (McKee) Martin.
 He was raised and educated in Wyandotte, Michigan, then began attendance at the Northwestern Military and Naval Academy in Lake Geneva, Wisconsin.
 He graduated in 1921 and was both the senior cadet and class valedictorian.
 He attended the University of Michigan and the College of the City of Detroit from 1921 to 1923 while attempting to obtain an appointment to the United States Military Academy at West Point.
 Selected by US Senator James Couzens as one of three applicants to take the entrance examination at Fort Hayes, Ohio, Martin received the appointment after the other two candidates failed their physical exams.

 Martin attended West Point from 1923 to 1927 and graduated ranked 69th in his class of 203.
 During his senior year he was chosen as first captain, the highest cadet leadership position.
 At graduation, Martin received his commission as a second lieutenant of Infantry.